Topic Number 303 - Checklist of Common Errors when Preparing Your Tax Return

 - Did you choose only one correct filing status?
 See What Is My Filing Status?

 - Did you enter the names and taxpayer identification numbers for everyone listed on your return?
-If using social security numbers, they must be entered exactly as those names and numbers appear on each person's social security card.
+If using social security numbers, enter the names and numbers exactly as they appear on each person's social security card.
 If there have been any name changes, be sure to contact the Social Security Administration at SSA.gov or call them at 800-772-1213.

 - Did you calculate deductions and credits correctly, put them on the right lines, and attach the necessary forms or schedules?